Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 • Chong Mai — SP4 (Gongsun — ‘Grandfather-Grandson’): focus on the vital origin, the blueprint of being, and deep constitutional transformation.

-Together, these four primary vessels (Dai, Ren, Du, and Chong Mai) form a structural framework in which the client experiences not only energetic support, but where space is facilitated for a fundamental reorientation of their entire being.
+Together, these four primary vessels — Dai, Ren, Du, and Chong Mai — form a structural framework in which the client experiences not only energetic support, but where space is opened up for a fundamental reorganisation of their entire being.

-The Yin and Yang Wei Mai function as connecting channels that integrate the system into a coherent whole (Giovanni Maciocia, 2006; Ann Cecil-Sterman, 2013).
-In this final phase of the model, they support the integration of the client’s internal process.
-They help ensure that what has been set in motion during the session takes root in everyday functioning:
+The Yin and Yang Wei Mai function as connecting channels that forge the system into a coherent whole (Giovanni Maciocia, 2006; Ann Cecil-Sterman, 2013).
+In this final phase of the model, they support the integration of the client’s internal process, helping to ensure that what has been set in motion during the session takes lasting root in everyday functioning:

 • Yin Wei Mai — PC6 (Neiguan — ‘Inner Gate’): This point opens the vessel that interconnects the Yin meridians.
-Although the Yin Wei Mai is often associated with access to the inner world, in this model it fulfills a crucial role in integration: it helps to anchor the insights gained and the deep transformation from the central vessels within the structure of the heart and the self-image.
+Although the Yin Wei Mai is often associated with accessing the inner world, within this model it fulfils a crucial role in integration: it helps to weave the insights gained and the deep transformation from the central vessels into the structure of the heart and the self-image.

-• Yang Wei Mai — SJ5 (Waiguan — ‘Outer Gate’): This point opens the vessel that connects the Yang meridians.
-It supports the client in carrying the new energetic balance outward, into interactions with the environment and the demands of everyday life.
+• Yang Wei Mai — SJ5 (Waiguan — ‘Outer Gate’): This point opens the vessel that interconnects the Yang meridians.
+It supports the client in carrying this new energetic balance outward, into their interactions with the environment and the demands of everyday life.

 Together, the Wei Mai form the essential bridge from the treatment space back into lived reality, ensuring that the transformation initiated in Phase 2 does not remain a temporary experience, but becomes a sustained change.

-For instance, in the context of pregnancy support (Suzanne Yates, 2003), the Chong Mai is often emphasized early in the process due to its strong constitutional and developmental role, whereas in other Shiatsu contexts, different Extraordinary Meridians may come to the fore.
+Furthermore, depending on the context, the sequence may be adapted and priority may be given to different Extraordinary Meridians.
+For instance, within the framework of pregnancy support (Suzanne Yates, 2003), the Chong Mai is often emphasised early in the process due to its profound constitutional and developmental role, whereas in other Shiatsu contexts, other Extraordinary Meridians may take precedence.

 Closing Remarks: An Interlude to the Dance of Qi